bartjanvanommeren/DWA-vj2017-Kwizzert/README.md

 Component|Description
 ---|---
+React | Library used to create Single Page Applications with JavaScript React-Router | Library for React to route the web application on the client NodeJS | Serverside JavaScript
+Kwizzert | Main application that serves all three Single Page Applications ScorebordSPA | Single Page Application for the scoreboard app TeamSPA | Single Page Application for the teams app KwizmeestertSPA | Single Page Application for the quiz master app BusinessLayer | Handles all database interactions Mongoose | Provides schema's for MongoDB models MongoDB | Database to store information for the Kwizzert

 ## Communication Protocol - Sven
 The communication between the business layer and the SPA's will be done through a REST API.
 The specific API calls will be documented below once they have been specified.